Ontario Construction News staff writer

-Bridgework was first recommended as part of the Highway 400 planning and preliminary design study unveiled in 2004.
-That document covers a 30-kilometre stretch of the highway through Innisfil and Barrie, running between highways 89 and the Highway 11 split.
+The bridgework was first recommended as part of the Highway 400 planning and preliminary design study in 2004, one recommendation in the report that covered a 30-kilometre stretch of the highway from Highway 89 to the Highway 11 split.

 - Replacement of the Highway 400 bridges at Essa Road